DFoly/DFoly.github.io/_posts/blog/2018-07-16-Webscraping.markdown

 2. Population decreases
 3. A combination of both.

 This measure is thought to be a better indication of a countries wealth over using just GDP.
 The reason for this is that we could have a situation where GDP growth in the year was positive but GDP per capita fell because the population grew at a faster rate.
-So we can see why using only GDP could paint a misleading economic picture.
+This is one of the the reasons using only GDP could paint a misleading economic picture.
 These discrepancies can be particularly large in countries with large annual population growth such as Nigeria or India.
 So now we have the brief econ primer out of the way lets dig into the analysis.

 Since I will be scrapping data from wikipedia I will be using Beautiful soup.
 This library simplifies the task of extracting data from webpages and is the go to library for web scraping in python.

 **What is Beautiful Soup?**

 Beautiful soup is a python library for pulling data out of html and xml files.
 This makes the library extermely useful for extracting info from webpages.
-For more info on how exactly the library works and the various tasks you can perform with beautiful soup, please read the [Documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
+If you want more info on how exactly the library works and the various tasks you can perform with beautiful soup, feel free to read the [Documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

 In order to use beautifu soup it is worth knowing some simple html tags.
 Having a little bit of knowledge of html will make it a great deal easier to search for the data we want.
 For example, Wikipedia uses a table tag for the tables it displays on its web pages.
 Knowing this, we can simply parse the html and look only for information contained within these tags.

-First off I need to import all the libraries I need for the analysis.
+First off I need to import all the neccessary libraries for the analysis.
 I will be using BeautifulSoup, plotly and a library called bubbly for creating nice interactive charts.